 A fundamental results in the literature on congressional control is that optimal institutions take the form of limited delegation of decision-making authority to the agency.
 We revisit the question of optimal institutional design when the legislature and the agency care about both policy and its scale of implementation.
 If the agency has a conservative bias, the legislature overfunds relatively liberal policies and underfunds relatively conservative policies.
 We show that in this context, delegation is not optimal.
 Significantly, policy is almost everywhere more liberal than the agent's preferred policy.
 The regulatory framework is ex post inefficient for all realizations of the agency's private information.
 In particular, for realizations of the state calling for relatively conservative policies, policy is more liberal, and the budget allocated to it is lower, than what both the legislature and the agency would want to impose if they had full information.

-"Money in Judicial Politics: Individual Contributions and Collective Decisions", with Matt Shum.
-R&R, Rand Journal of Economics.
+"Money in Judicial Politics: Individual Contributions and Collective Decisions", with Gabriel Katz and Matt Shum.

 We show that campaign Contributions have a large effect on the behavior of individual judges -- affecting the probability that they vote to overturn and the probability that they vote incorrectly -- but have a small effect on the decisions and effectiveness of the Court.